samau3/mynintendo-scraper/README.md

 ## Acknowledgments

 - Thanks to FreeCodeCamp for the BeautifulSoup Webscraping tutorial that helped get this project started
-- Thanks for Hyperplexed for the Mario UI background idea, check out his [tutorial](https://www.youtube.com/watch?v=x872keruUWQ&pp=ygULaHlwZXJwbGV4ZWQ%3D)!
+- Thanks to Hyperplexed for the Mario UI background idea, check out his [tutorial](https://www.youtube.com/watch?v=x872keruUWQ&pp=ygULaHlwZXJwbGV4ZWQ%3D)!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>